 Multidimensional molecular imaging

-We innovate instrument and new technologies for multimodal bioimaging at the molecular level.
-In label-free bioimaging the detected light originates directly from the interaction between the excitation light and the sample.
-The interaction can result in a variety of physical processes, such as scattering, absorption and fluorescence decay .
+We develop innovative instruments and technologies for multimodal bioimaging at the molecular level.
+In label-free bioimaging, the detected light arises directly from the interaction between the excitation light and the biological sample.
+These interactions can trigger a range of physical processes, including scattering, absorption, and fluorescence decay. .

-The major techniques that are under development in the laboratory include correlative imaging approaches based on multi-photon, fluorescence life-time, confocal Raman spectroscopic imaging, and optical coherence tomography.
-We also correlate optical spectroscopy with advanced mass spectrometry including Desorption electrospray ionisation (DESI) mass spectrometry imaging (MSI) and spatial transcriptomics.
+Our laboratory focuses on developing advanced correlative imaging approaches that combine multi-photon microscopy, fluorescence lifetime imaging, confocal Raman spectroscopic imaging, and optical coherence tomography.
+We further integrate optical spectroscopy with cutting-edge molecular profiling techniques, including Desorption Electrospray Ionisation (DESI) mass spectrometry imaging (MSI) and spatial transcriptomics, to achieve a comprehensive view of biological systems.

 Artifical intelligence enabled biophotonics.

-Artificial intelligence (AI) has recently experienced a surge in interest and rapid advancements in various fields, including natural language processing, computer vision, reinforcement learning, and autonomous systems.
-Label-free bioimaging offers a powerfull analysis of biological samples such as live cells or tissues without using exogenous contrast agents.
+Artificial intelligence (AI) has seen a rapid surge in interest and breakthroughs across diverse fields, including natural language processing, computer vision, reinforcement learning, and autonomous systems.
+In biomedical research, label-free bioimaging provides powerful, non-invasive analysis of biological samples, such as live cells and tissues, without the need for exogenous contrast agents.

-We develop advanced Ai approaches to label-free bioimaging and biophotonics in general.
-This enables enhanced imaging fidelity, speeds and diagnosis
+We develop advanced AI approaches tailored to label-free bioimaging and biophotonics, enabling enhanced imaging fidelity, accelerated analysis, and improved diagnostic capabilities.

 Development of clinical biophotonics technologies for early in vivo diagnosis of diseases

-Early detection and intervention of cancers are essential to decrease the mortality rate.
-New cost-amenable biophotonic approaches for in vivo molecular analysis could transform clinical healthcare.
-The next generation cancer diagnosis strategies require technologies that offers detection, grading and staging of lesions in the earliest stage of the disease.
+Early detection and intervention are critical to reducing cancer-related mortality.
+Emerging cost-effective biophotonic approaches for in vivo molecular analysis have the potential to transform clinical healthcare.
+Next-generation cancer diagnostics will rely on technologies capable of detecting, grading, and staging lesions at the earliest stages of disease.

-Our approach combines optical imaging, spectroscopy and OCT to develop systems capable of comprehensive characterisation of early cancer.
-We believe that a multimodal imaging approach such as simultaneous Raman spectroscopy and optical coherence tomography (OCT) could become the next generation technology for in vivo diagnostics of cancers.
-Far-reaching implications of Raman spectroscopy are already emerging for clinical applications including in vivo diagnosis of cancers, osteoarthritis as well as monitoring of implanted tissue engineered constructs.
-In addition, the lab actively studies the basic mechanisms of light-tissue interactions to understand light transport in tissue.
+Our approach integrates optical imaging, spectroscopy, and optical coherence tomography (OCT) to develop systems for comprehensive characterization of early-stage cancer.
+We believe that a multimodal imaging strategy, such as simultaneous Raman spectroscopy and OCT, has the potential to become the next-generation technology for in vivo cancer diagnostics.
+The clinical applications of Raman spectroscopy are already showing significant promise, including in the in vivo diagnosis of cancers, osteoarthritis, and monitoring tissue-engineered implants.
+Additionally, our lab actively investigates the fundamental mechanisms of light-tissue interactions to enhance our understanding of light transport in biological tissues.

 Publications